colleen547/VBA-challenge/README.md

 <br>

 <b>DETAILS</b><br>
-A script was created to loop through one year of stock data and output the following information.<br>
+A script was created to loop through one year of stock data and output the following information:<br>

   - The ticker symbol.
   - Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.